 Check out this two toned furniture makeover with a fun tan wash (color wash) technique and Fusion Mineral Paint in the color Blue Pine.

 It’s been a while since I’ve done a good furniture flip.
 As a matter of fact, I meant to give this old cherry cabinet a makeover shortly after we moved into our rustic beach cottage but time got away from me.
 So here we are four years later (gulp, time really did get away from me) and I’m finally ready to give this cabinet new life.
+Let me share this 2 tones step-by-step guide!

 Here is the cabinet in all her red toned glory.
 This cabinet has nice lines and the size is great but the finish needed a little updating.

-The poor top of this cabinet had seen better days.
+The poor top of this old dresser had seen better days.
 Shortly after we moved in (4 years ago) we shoved it in the back of our garage.
 Sadly that’s where it’s sat since then.
 Obviously we had something heavy sitting on top of it that severely scratched it.
 That’s where the tan wash will came in handy!

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.